How to Find Your Blog's RSS Feed URL

 Now, we all know by now that RSS stands for really simple syndication but the "really simple" part somehow escapes us when we are petitioned to enter our blog's RSS feed URL into a form.

 A typical scenario is that you might be trying to add your blog to a blogging directory and you hit a wall when petitioned for that damn feed URL.
 The awful part of all this is that if you don't play ball, your blog doesn't get listed in these directories.
 For bloggers who are trying to gain an audience, this really isn't the desired scenario.
-And no, trying to submit the form without the requested feed URL doesn't fly, even if you hit Submit or Save repeatedly.
-Some gremlin has been there ahead of you and has sussed this out already.
-And pounding on Submit or Save doesn't work either.
+And no, trying to submit the form without the requested feed URL doesn't fly, even if you pound Submit or Save repeatedly.
+Some gremlin has been there ahead of you and has sussed this out already and that little gremlin KNOWS this is what you'll try to do.

 Nope, you have hit a roadblock.
 If most of you are honest, at this juncture, you click the little x up in the corner to make the bad form go away, telling yourself you'll do it when you aren't so busy.
 Right.